alphagov/govuk-design-system-prototypes/source/design-patterns/patterns/components/index.html.md

 On the most part, if you are using the <a href="">GOV.UK Prototype Kit</a> or have <a href="">GOV.UK Frontend</a> included in your build, the coded examples provided should render exactly as they do inside the design system.

 Some larger components, such as <a href="#">Autocomplete</a> may have their own GitHub repository which will need to be included in your build separately.

-##Services on GOV.UK

-If you are creating a service that will be hosted on a <strong>service.gov.uk</strong> domain you should use the appropriate <a href="#">patterns</a> and <a href="#">components</a>.
-It’s ok to adapt these components for specific use cases discovered through user research.

-##If your service isn’t on GOV.UK

-The code and guidance found in <a href="#">patterns</a> and <a href="#">components</a> should be considered best practice, with the appropriate adjustments made to fit with the needs of your users and style of your organisation.